Elderly Blood Pressure Chart

 Step 4: Determine the appropriate course of action

-Based on the blood pressure reading, the Elderly Blood Pressure Chart, and the patient's overall health profile, decide on the next steps, such as raising blood pressure or lowering high blood pressure.
+Based on the blood pressure reading on the BP chart for seniors and the patient's overall health profile, decide on the next steps, whether that's to lower blood pressure or raise blood pressure.
 This may include lifestyle changes, adjusting blood pressure medication, or referral to a specialist for further evaluation and treatment.

 Controlling high blood pressure among the elderly